 Because a negotiated impaired driving plea depends on the prosecutor’s approval and not on any enumerated statutory elements, there is no definitive formula for determining whether a person will be offered the plea.
 Prosecutors are more likely to agree to the plea for first offenses combined with a lower breath or blood-alcohol reading.

-The skilled attorneys at Larsen, Larsen, Nash & Larsen have a wealth of experience with DUI cases and plea bargains and will fight for a reduction of your DUI charge.
+Rely on a DUI attorney Salt Lake at Larsen, Larsen, Nash & Larsen.
+They have a wealth of experience with DUI cases and plea bargains and will fight for a reduction of your DUI charge.